Anza-Azam/Anza-Azam/README.md

 **Skills** _Problem Solving, Analytical thinking, Communication, Team Work, Quick Learner, Front End Development using React, html, css, Back End Development using Node.js, SQL

-Take a look at my recent developed full stack, React, vanilla javascript and html5 and css3 projects respectively 👇
+Take a look at my recently developed React, full stack, vanilla javascript and html5 and css3 projects respectively 👇

 <!--
 **Anza-Azam/Anza-Azam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.